Skip to Content

 Sarasota

-I had always heard of Sarasota, but didn’t know much about it until I visited last spring.
+I had always heard of Sarasota but didn’t know much about it until I visited last spring.
 Located south of Tampa, Sarasota is convenient to several airports, including one right in the city.

-It’s home to several beautiful Gulf coast barrier islands, including Longboat Key, offering gorgeous beaches and some wonderful family friendly resorts.
 If you enjoy kayaking, I definitely recommend a trip through the mangroves.
 You can access these from the launch at Ted Sperling Nature Park.
 Guided kayak tours are available as well as kayak rentals.

-Sarasota is most known as the winter home of the Ringling Brothers Circus.
-I highly recommend a visit to the Ringling complex, which includes a circus museum, an art museum, and gorgeous grounds.
-It’s a nice break from the sun and the beach, and offers so much for families to enjoy.
+It’s a nice break from the sun and the beach and offers so much for families to enjoy.
 I especially loved the huge miniature circus, which is something kids are likely to love looking at.

 See hotels in Sarasota.
 We recommend the Lido Beach Resort and the Resort at Longboat Key Club.